AllenNeuralDynamics/aind-data-schema/docs/source/quality_control.md

 **Q: What is an evaluation?**

 Each `QCEvaluation` should be thought of as a single aspect of the data asset that can be evaluated.
-For example, the brain might moves a small amount during both electrophysiology and optical recordings.
+For example, the brain moves a small amount during both electrophysiology and optical recordings.
 This drift can be measured by various automated quantiative metrics, as well as qualititative metrics evaluated by a human observer.
 The state of an evaluation depends on the state of its metrics according to these rules:

 - If all metrics pass the evaluation passes
 - If any metric fails the evaluation fails (unless the `allow_failed_metrics` flag is set)